 So, you truly need to blend it until beautifully smooth!
 It can be thick, as you can always thin with water, but definitely smooth.
 Ergo smooth-ie. Blend until the greens are so pulverized that they are no longer visible, other than infusing your smoothie with a beautiful green color.
 If using a high-powered blender such as a Blendtec, simply run the whole juice cycle, and if needed, pulse again afterward if any chunks of frozen fruit remain.
 Kale leaves can take longer to fully blend than spinach or chard (especially depending on your blender).
 I find that frozen fruits, such as banana and mango, also help the blender cut through the greens.
-Add 1⁄2 to 3⁄4 cup of water to get everything moving.
-You can add more later to thin, if desired; the amount of water needed varies depending on the proportion of thick fruits, such as bananas, and the amount of very juicy fruit, such as melon or orange.
+Add 1⁄2 to 3⁄4 cup of water to get everything moving (you can often use less with a high-powered blender).
+Add more later to thin, if desired; the amount of water needed varies depending on the proportion of thick fruits, such as bananas, and the amount of very juicy fruit, such as melon or orange.
 Start with less, then add more if you need to.
 Better to have a thick smoothie that can be thinned rather than a watery smoothie.

 After blending, dip in a spoon to taste before serving up.
 If you need more fruit to balance the sweetness – or water to thin, add it now.
 You can also opt for coconut water to replace part or all of the water, or even non-dairy milk (though I don’t care for milk in green smoothies, but it can make them creamier).
 Once you’ve made a dozen or so green smoothies, you probably won’t need to taste-test, as you’ll have a sense of proportions needed.